-As discussed in Module 1, peacekeeping operations are not the only protection actors in their area of operations.
-The next step in Mission Analysis is therefore the identification of other actors with a protection mandate, which can include the UN Country Team and non-UN humanitarian partners, international and national NGOs, and other international forces authorised by the UN Security Council.
+As discussed in Module 1, peacekeepers are not the only protection actors in the area of operations.
+The next step in Mission Analysis is therefore the identification of other actors with a protection mandate, which can include the UN Country Team and non-UN humanitarian partners, NGOs and others.